Deep Time Series Models: A Comprehensive Survey and Benchmark: Basic Modules

 \section{Basic Modules}

-Time series modeling approaches have evolved significantly, transitioning from traditional statistical models to sophisticated deep learning models.
+In the past decade, time series modeling approaches have evolved significantly, shifting from traditional statistical models to sophisticated deep learning models.
 Despite these advancements, many classical tools and analytical algorithms remain widely used and continue to serve as foundational design principles in modern deep models.
 In this section, we focus on the major tools of classical time series analysis and demonstrate how they have been integrated as fundamental components in contemporary deep time series models.